dotnet/docs/docs/standard/serialization/system-text-json-configure-options.md

   - "objects, serializing"
 ---

-# How to configure serialization options with System.Text.Json
+# How to instantiate JsonSerializerOptions instances with System.Text.Json

 In this article, you'll learn how to control the serialization of C# objects with <xref:System.Text.Json.JsonSerializerOptions> instances.